Git Without Git: Building a Repo Manually

 Git is, at its core, just a structured directory.
-With a few simple commands, you can manually build the essential .git/ structure yourself.
+With a few simple commands, we can manually build the essential .git/ structure yourself.
 This is a great way to demystify Git internals and understand what happens behind the scenes.

-🧱 Step 1: Create Your Project Directory
+đź§± Step 1: Create Your Project Directory

-mkdir test
+mkdir my-repo

-cd test
+cd my-repo

 🗂️ Step 2: Add the .git Directory